Best Way to Remove Car Seat Stains on Fabric by Yourself

 Let’s dig into it.

-1. Ingredients to avoid.
+Ingredients to avoid.

 Baking Soda is the best cleaning ingredient in the world.
 I use it for everything, even to make toilet cleaning lemon pods.

 Avoid using ingredients that you have never used to clean things before.
 Car seats can be very easily damaged.
-And as you might know, once a permanent mistake happens… you can’t go back.
+And as you might know, once a permanent mistake happens… You can’t go back.

 I am telling you this because most of the recommended ingredients to clean fabric seats out there suggest risky components.

-If you don’t remove the vinegar correctly your car will stink for weeks!
+If you don’t remove the vinegar correctly, your car will stink for weeks!

 Other things… Well, you can imagine.

-So try my technique first.
-If you don’t see the same results as me, go for a brand name cleaner.
+So, try my technique first.
+If you don’t see the same results as me, go for a brand-name cleaner.

 Before I teach you my cleaning technique, please read what things you should avoid while doing it.